hitsmaxft/qmk_firmware/keyboards/bheznz/readme.md

 * **Bootmagic reset**: Hold down the key at (0,0) in the matrix (usually the top left key or Escape) and plug in the keyboard
 * **Physical reset button**: Briefly press the button on the back of the PCB - some may have pads you must short instead
 * **Keycode in layout**: Press the key mapped to `QK_BOOT` if it is available

+## notes about this board

+eeprom build  in but using i2c1 , 2Kbit , 256B

+> since chibios not support use i2c2 with  `i2c_master.c` , on board eeprom should be disabled.